ahmedkaludi/accelerated-mobile-pages/readme.txt

 AMP for WordPress Support out of the box.
 Automatically add Accelerated Mobile Pages (Google AMP Project) functionality on your WordPress site.

 == Description ==
 Automatically add Accelerated Mobile Pages (Google AMP Project) functionality on your WordPress site.
 AMP WP is a plugin that needs to no configuration, just activate it and you are done.

 [What's New in Version 0.8?](http://ampforwp.com/blog/the-change/) | [Priority Support](http://ampforwp.com/priority-support/) | [View Demo and Screenshot of the plugin](http://ahmedkaludi.com/accelerated-mobile-pages/)

 **Features:**

-* Automatically integrate AMP to your website
+* Automatically integrate AMP to your website.
 * Google Adsense (AMP-AD) Support with 4 different Ad slots across the layout!
 The First Plugin to have this capability.
-* Google Analytics Support
+* Google Analytics Support.
-* User Friendly Theme Options Panel
+* User Friendly Theme Options Panel.
-* Unlimited Color Scheme
+* Unlimited Color Scheme.
-* Image Logo Upload
+* Image Logo Upload.
-* Supports Posts and Pages
+* Supports Posts and Pages.
 * Proper rel canonical tags which means that Google know the original page.
-* Overlay Navigation Menu bar
+* Overlay Navigation Menu bar.
-* Social Sharing in the Single
+* Social Sharing in the Single.
-* Sexy Design
+* Sexy Design.
-* Separate WordPress Menu for AMP version
+* Separate WordPress Menu for AMP version.
-* Page builder & Shortcodes Compatibility
+* Page builder & Shortcodes Compatibility.
-* Carousel support for Gallery
+* Carousel support for Gallery.
-* Better Image stretching and resizing
+* Better Image stretching and resizing.
-* Youtube Video Embed Support
+* Youtube Video Embed Support.
-* Vine Embed Support
+* Vine Embed Support.
-* Twitter oembed Support
+* Twitter oembed Support.
-* Instagram Embed Support
+* Instagram Embed Support.
-* Facebook Video Embed Support
+* Facebook Video Embed Support.
-* Great Support & Active Development
+* Great Support & Active Development.

-**NOTE: Next Big Update of this plugin will be released by 20th October 2016.
+**NOTE:** Next Big Update of this plugin will be released by 20th October 2016.

 **How to test if AMP is working or not?**
 After you install the plugin, Google will automatically index the amp pages using the amp tag and then show you the updates in the search console.

 **How can I view the AMP version of my site**
 To view the AMP version, add /?amp at the end of your url.
 An example would be http://Website.com/?amp .... and No, you don't have to worry about duplication of the content because that has been taken care of the canonical tag as suggested by Google.

 **How do I Report Bugs and Suggest New Features**
 <i>You</i> can report the bugs at https://github.com/ahmedkaludi/Accelerated-Mobile-Pages/issues

 **Will you Add New features upon my request?**
 Yes, Absolutely!
 I would suggest you to send your feature request by creating an issue in Github at https://github.com/ahmedkaludi/Accelerated-Mobile-Pages/issues/new/ .
 It helps us organize the feedback easily.

 **How do I get in touch?**
 You can contact me using this url: http://ahmedkaludi.com/contact-me/

 == Installation ==
 1. Upload the folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. You can access your amp enabled website by adding ?amp at the end of the url.

 == Frequently Asked Questions ==
 = How to Setup Navigation Menu? =
 We have created a Seperate Navigation menu for AMP version which you can setup from the WordPress Menus, then navigate to Menu Locations, their you will notice AMP Menu.
 You can assign existing menus to this locations.

 = I added /?amp on the end of one of my URLs and a minimalist version of my page appeared.
 It looks just like on one of your screenshots, so I guess its installed properly.
 Okay what now?
 Is it just enough to install it and the plugin will do the rest? =